 Chiari IV is now considered obsolete.
 Prior to becoming an obsolete diagnosis, it was already a more controversial and rare variant that demonstrated severe cerebellar hypoplasia, similar to primary cerebellar agenesis.
 Previously some stated that myelomeningocele could be present, while others argued that the presence of myelomeningocele should then be classified as a Chiari II with a vanishing cerebellum.

-There are other controversial reported classifications including Chiari 0, Chiari 1.5, and Chiari V. Chiari 0 is characterized by syringomyelia without hindbrain herniation, while Chiari 1.5 is felt to be the progression of Chiari I with increased cerebellar tonsillar descent and some involvement of the brainstem.
+There are other controversial reported classifications, including Chiari 0, Chiari 1.5, and Chiari V. Chiari 0 is characterized by syringomyelia without hindbrain herniation while Chiari 1.5 is felt to be the progression of Chiari I with increased cerebellar tonsillar descent and some involvement of the brainstem.
 Chiari V, the most severe variant, represents cerebellar agenesis with occipital lobe descent and herniation through the foramen magnum.

-There are multiple proposed theories including molecular, hydrodynamic, and mechanical, with the likelihood that different mechanisms can have the same resulting Chiari malformation.
+There are multiple proposed theories, including molecular, hydrodynamic, and mechanical, with the likelihood that different mechanisms can have the same resulting Chiari malformation.

 Reduced volume of the posterior fossa leads to displacement of the cerebellar tonsils through the foramen magnum in Chiari I malformations.
 Causes include primary congenital hypoplasia or secondarily from acquired morphologic changes, such as premature closure of sutures, calvarial dysplasia, or genetic/syndromic.
 Mutations on chromosomes 1 and 22 have been identified as possible causes for hereditary posterior fossa hypoplasia.

-McClone and Knepper proposed that an open neural tube defect (myelomeningocele) is the underlying cause of Chiari II malformations.
+McClone and Knepper proposed an open neural tube defect (myelomeningocele) is the underlying cause of Chiari II malformations.
 This leads to leakage or redirected flow of cerebrospinal fluid resulting in a fourth ventricle that is unable to maintain distension.
 This continued collapse of the fourth ventricle in utero results in a hypoplastic posterior fossa and cerebellar tonsillar herniation.
-This is also the suspected cause of Chiari III as well, though in the setting of an encephalocele or high cervical myelomeningocele, as opposed to the lumbar/sacral myelomeningocele in Chiari II.
+This is also the suspected cause of Chiari III as well, though in the setting of an encephalocele or high cervical myelomeningocele, as opposed to the lumbar or sacral myelomeningocele in Chiari II.
 Folate deficiency and methylenetetrahydrofolate reductase mutations increase the risk of neural tube defects and can thus be an underlying cause of Chiari II and III.

 The etiology of the remaining Chiari variants is still debated and not clearly known.
 Trauma can be an etiology of cerebellar tonsillar herniation, though, in the setting of a normal-sized posterior fossa, a designation of Chiari is not appropriate.